Arisilin/Hydra-Lightning-Wandb-Template/README.md

 # Tiny-bVAE: A Template for Simplified Research Code Development
-A simple yet well disentangled implementation of VAE/βVAE.
+A simple yet well decoupled implementation of VAE.
 Template of using Hydra+wandb+Pytorch Lightning.

 ## NOTE
 Still under development, so code might be break from time to time.